sauvc/rulebook/rulebook.md

 ### Communications

 - Untethered communications with the AUV **are allowed** in the main arena.
+- AUVs can carry their own "underwater" communication equipment.
+- Teams are allowed to deploy "top-side" communication equipment in the starting zone during the game.
-- All commuication equipment on the AUV _MUST fit_ within the size limits for the AUV.
+- All "underwater" communication equipment on the AUV _MUST fit_ within the size limits for the AUV.
-- Any communication equipment (antenna, cable) on the AUV touching any part of the arena will be considered as the AUV touching that part of the arena, including water surface.
+- Any "underwater" communication equipment on the AUV is considered a part of the AUV.
-- Teams are allowed to deploy top side communication equipment in the starting zone during the game.
-- Any communication equipment deployed in the starting zone must stay within the starting zone.
+- Any "top-side" communication equipment must stay within the starting zone.
 It may be submered in the water, and can have **a single tether** to the surface.
-- Any communication equipment deployed in the starting zone submered in the water, must not leak and pollute the pool.
+- Any "top-side" communication equipment submered in the water, must not leak and pollute the pool.
-- Any communication equipment deployed in the starting zone must be removed at the end of the game.
+- Any "top-side" communication equipment must be removed at the end of the game.

 ## Game Procedure

 ### Sequence of events during the competition

 - AUVs will undergo weight and size check.
 Bonus points, if applicable, will be awarded.
 - AUVs will be tested for battery, oil or lubricant leak check, and a waterproofness check.
-Failing either would bar the team from attempting to qualify until the AUV passes the checks.
+Failing either would bar the team from attempting to qualify until the AUV passes the checks.f
 - Team will proceed to qualifying round.
 The bonus points for size and weight is applicable only if the team passes the qualifying round.
 - Top 15 qualified teams (according to fastest qualifying round times) will proceed to the final rounds of competition.